An autoencoder for heterotic orbifolds with arbitrary geometry: Optimizing an autoencoder for heterotic orbifolds

 A deep autoencoder is a feedforward NN, mainly used to dimensionally reduce or compress some complex high dimensional data.
 It is built by two components: the encoder and the decoder.
 The purpose of the encoder is to identify and reduce the redundancies (and noise) of input data defined by a large number of parameters, lowering step-wise in various (hidden) layers the dimensionality of the parameter space.
 If the encoder is deep enough, i.e.\ if it has a large number of layers, and the data is adequate, its capability to encode the input data into a small number of parameters tends to improve.
 The last layer of the encoder is known as the (central) {\it latent layer} or latent-space representation, and it contains a ``compressed code'' of the input data, represented in a small number of parameters.
 The decoder operates inversely to the encoder, reconstructing the data from the latent layer back to its original higher dimensional form.\footnote{Our autoencoder is designed to reproduce the input data.
 However, sometimes autoencoders are used to improve the quality of the data by reducing its noise.} One can define the accuracy of an autoencoder as the level of likeness between the output resulting from the decoder and the corresponding original information in the input layer.

-Given some input data, one must choose an autoencoder {\it configuration} that maximizes the accuracy of the algorithm.
+Given some input data, one must choose hyperparameters that maximize the accuracy of the algorithm.
 The properties that describe an autoencoder configuration are: \begin{itemize} \item Topology: overall structure that defines the way the neurons of the NN are connected among different layers.
 The topology can be symmetric or asymmetric with respect to the latent or bottleneck layer, fully or partly connected, and can include convolutional layers or other types of substructures.
-We avoid convolutional or other complex layers for simplicity.
+We avoid convolutional or other complex layers for simplicity.\footnote{Although it might be appealing to implement convolutional layers, we observe that there is no reason to expect ``spatial'' correlation among the parameters as not even shifts and Wilson lines must exhibit correlations to build admissible models.
+As we will see, the use of one-hot encoding, which we need for our categorical features, further justifies our choice of topology.}

 \item Architecture: number of layers and number of neurons per layer (layer size).
 In the case of an autoencoder, it includes the sizes of all hidden layers of the encoder and decoder, the input and output layers, as well as the size of the latent layer.